AyanThara/DSA-Journey-2026/Progress.md

 ### Notes
 - Understood loop control and termination.
-- Learned how nested loops work for pattern printing
+- Learned how nested loops work for pattern printing.
 - Improved conditional logic using if–else.
 ------------------------------------------------------------------------------------------------------------------------------------------------